 - Severe problems in relationships

-ou are considered to have an alcohol addiction when drinking occasionally becomes drinking often and leads to severe and persistent problems in health, relationships, career, and even the law.
+You are considered to have an alcohol addiction when drinking occasionally becomes drinking often, leading to severe and persistent problems in health, relationships, career, and even the law.
 If you’ve spotted some or all these symptoms in yourself or someone close to you, it might be time to seek help.

-As big of a problem as an alcohol use disorder is, disturbingly, very few people get the help they deserve.
-According to the NIAAA, only one of every 10 people with alcoholism seeks assistance from treatment facilities such as Amatus Recovery Centers.
+As widespread of a problem as an alcohol use disorder is, disturbingly, very few people get the help they deserve.
+According to the NIAAA, only one of every ten people with alcoholism seeks assistance from treatment facilities such as Amatus Recovery Centers.

-While treatment for alcoholism sounds scary, it has an excellent track record of success.
+While treatment for alcoholism may sound scary, it has an excellent track record of success.
 The treatment process typically begins with an intake session, involving a thorough mental and physical exam.

 Based on the result of that intake, the clinical team will develop a thorough treatment plan, likely starting with a period of detox.
 In order to recover properly, you must stop drinking.
-And that can trigger painful withdrawal symptoms that need to be monitored.
+That can trigger painful withdrawal symptoms that need to be monitored by professionals.

 Once you’ve flushed the alcohol from your system, you will begin counseling.
 This will likely involve both individual and group therapy sessions and are designed to help build your capabilities to cope better with the stress.
 Aftercare support will help reduce the risk of relapse.